datmo/docker-files/README.md

 ai-docker-files - acusensehub
 =============================
-This provides one place location for Dockerfiles for most AI frameworks and tools.
+The aim of this project is to have one place location for Dockerfiles for most AI frameworks and tools.
 The docker images are pushed to public dockerhub/acusensehub repository.
-Aim of this repository is to find all dependencies and being able to build stable images to be usable for all dev/production AI applications.

 How to Build
 ============